Mediation

 • Court: docket control

-• Commonwealth Attorney: case management
+• Commonwealth's Attorney: case management

 • Defendant: speedy access to justice; voluntary; chance to be heard by judge without being judged; fair agreements